SumoLogic/sumologic-documentation/docs/integrations/databases/mongodb-atlas.md

 <img src={useBaseUrl('img/integrations/databases/mongodbatlas.png')} alt="Thumbnail icon" width="100"/>

-The Sumo Logic App for MongoDB Atlas allows you to monitor database operations, performance KPIs and provides visibility into the security posture of your clusters. with the following dashboard types:
+The Sumo Logic App for MongoDB Atlas allows you to monitor database operations, performance KPIs and provides visibility into the security posture of your clusters with the following dashboard types:

-* **Operations**: For **monitoring database operations** and cluster health
+* **Operations** Dashboard: For monitoring database operations and cluster health.
-* **Performance**: For insights into slow queries, database and hardware metrics
+* **Performance** Dashboard: For insights into slow queries, database and hardware metrics.
-* **Security**: For visibility into user logins, audit events, project and organizational activity, incoming threats, and IOCs.
+* **Security** Dashboard: For visibility into user logins, audit events, project and organizational activity, incoming threats, and IOCs.

-The MongoDB Atlas App supports MongoDB Version 3.4 and above.

 [MongoDB Atlas](https://www.mongodb.com/cloud/atlas) is a global cloud database service designed specifically for cloud-based applications.
 MongoDB Atlas runs in AWS, Azure, or GCP environments, with guaranteed availability, scalability, and compliance with data security and privacy standards.

+The MongoDB Atlas App supports MongoDB Version 3.4 and above.

 ## Log and Metric Types